naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">CharacterPositions</span> | LiteralMap&lt;Single&gt; | Character ID to scene local X-axis position map.
 Local scene position 0 relates to the left border and 1 to the right border of the screen; 0.5 is the center.
-wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
-Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
-See `@if` action for the expression syntax reference.
+wait | Boolean | Whether the script player should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
+Derived actions could (or could not) use this parameter. if | String | A conditional expression, controlling whether this action should execute.
+See [`@if`](/api/#if) action for the expression syntax reference.

 </div>